-LANSDALE: They speak the words, and particularly when they were talking with President Kennedy, they picked up the words and enthusiasm and responded, but would show by what they did that they didn't understand what they were saying.
-It's something that, of course, I have been trying to understood what it was...
-I've never understood what it was...
-I've always felt that I was too inarticulate or hadn't found a way of doing things for myself, but there have been so many other exponents of this thing-not just Americans, but of many countries, who have written rather good books on the subject and on parts of it that you'd surely think that we Americans would produce top leaders with some understanding of something that Mao [Tseetung] and Giap and others have gotten every page down through the rank and file to understand.
-O BRIEN:
+LANSDALE: They speak the words, and particularly when they

+were talking with President Kennedy, they picked

+up the words and enthusiasm and responded, but

+would show by what they did that they didn't

+understand what they were saying.
+It's something that, of course, I have been trying to

+understood what it was?... of I've always

+felt that I was too inarticulate or hadn't

+found a way of doing things for myself, but

+there have been so many other exponents of

+this thing-not just Americans, but of many

+countries, who have written rather good books

+on the subject and on parts of it that you'd

+surely think that we Americans would produce

+top leaders with some understanding of some-

+[Vo Mayon]

+thing that Mao [Tse-tung] and Giap and others

+have gotten every page down-through the rank

+and file to understand.